benjisidi/saltmarsh/Tiresias.md

 	- Gets told to get lost because racism and gatekeeping
 - Keeps showing up day after day, keeps getting turned away
 - Eventually, manages to portent his way to just the right person showing up at the door at just the right time
-- A dwarvern academic specialising in the Divination school of magic shows up and takes Tiresias under
+- A dwarvern academic specialising in the Divination school of magic shows up and takes Tiresias under his wing.
+- [[Urin Cloudstrider]] teaches Tiresias the basics of "structured" magic and how to draw on the spirit to cast spells
+- Urin gets called called away
 # Saltmarsh + Surroundings